Football chant: Chants based on spirituals and folk songs

 Some chants are based on spirituals.
 "We shall not be moved" and "He's Got the Whole World in His Hands" are both used by fans.
 An example of the latter's use was "He's got a pineapple on his head" aimed at Jason Lee due to his distinctive hairstyle.
 The song was later popularised by the television show Fantasy Football League.

 Christmas carols have also been used as chants like with the theme of "O Tannenbaum" by the likes of Manchester United or Chelsea fans.

 The tune to the Shaker song "Simple Gifts" has spawned many terrace chants including "Carefree", a chant associated with Chelsea.
 It was also used for a Tottenham song abusing Sol Campbell after his move to Arsenal in 2001 and was sung by Manchester United fans, in honour of Park Ji-Sung.
 Chelsea fans also adapted the song "One Man Went To Mow" as an anthem.

 "Sloop John B" has been popular amongst English football fans since the mid-2000s.
 It was adopted by the supporters of English non-league team F.C.
 United of Manchester as a club anthem in 2007.

 The Geordie folk song "Blaydon Races" is associated with Newcastle United.
-Other folk songs to have their lyrics altered include "The John B. Sails" to "We Won it 5 Times" by Liverpool fans, "She'll Be Coming 'Round the Mountain" to "We'll Be Coming Down the Road" by the Scotland national team and Liverpool fans, "My Bonnie Lies over the Ocean", "The Wild Rover" and "Camptown Races", which is used for "Two World Wars, One World Cup", whilst Birmingham City fans sing "Keep Right on to the End of the Road".
+Other folk songs to have their lyrics altered include "The John B. Sails" to "We Won it 5 Times" by Liverpool fans, "She'll Be Coming 'Round the Mountain" to "We'll Be Coming Down the Road" by the Scotland national team and Liverpool fans, "My Bonnie Lies over the Ocean", "The Wild Rover" (used for "We're by far the greatest team, the world has ever seen") and "Camptown Races", which is used for "Two World Wars, One World Cup", whilst Birmingham City fans sing "Keep Right on to the End of the Road".

 The melody of "Bella ciao" is often used as a chant by Italian ultras groups of Salernitana, Cosenza Calcio, A.S.
 Livorno and also outside of Italy like with Aris Thessaloniki, AEK Athens F.C. or Paris Saint-Germain F.C. fans, as well as the Timbers Army of MLS' Portland Timbers.
 The song was also adapted by Brazilian fans during World Cup 2018 to tease and taunt Argentina about their possible exit in the first round, which eventually did not occur, with references to Argentinian players Di María, Mascherano, and Messi (Brazil and Argentina have a well-known football rivalry).

 Italian tifosi are strongly used to sing mocks based on national, and internationally famous folk tunes, like "L'uva fogarina", "Oh!
 Susanna" and "Alouette".

 "The Fields of Athenry" is a widely used anthem by Irish sports fans, sang particularly at rugby and football matches.
 The song was adopted and reworked by Liverpool fans as "The Fields of Anfield Road".